 From Cubao, Quezon City, Metro Manila ride on a bus heading to Bontoc, Mountain Province.
 Alight the bus in downtown Bontoc where you will find a jeepney terminal bound for Maligcong.
-If you cannot find where the terminal is, rent a tricycle and ask the driver to bring you to the said place.
+If you cannot find the terminal, rent a tricycle and ask the driver to bring you to the said place.
 Ride the jeep to Maligcong; the travel time to your destination from the terminal would last for 30 minutes.

 What is the hiking difficulty of Mount Kupapey?

 Mount Kupapey is a minor hike with a difficulty of 3 on a scale of 9.
-It would only take 3 hours before anyone to get to the summit.
+It would only take 3 hours for anyone to get to the summit.
 Unless you plan to camp overnight, the whole hike would only last for a day.
 The trail involves stiff and rugged terrain with few scrambling.

 Who would not be mesmerized by its beauty?
 Is there anyone who does not wonder how it was formed?
-With a height of 2463 meters and a distinguishable shape, spotting it from a distance is effortless even if you are not in Albay, the province where Mayon is located.
+With a height of 2463 meters and a different shape, spotting it from a distance is effortless even if you are not in Albay, the province where Mayon is located.

 Sadly, authorities forbid hiking in Mount Mayon due to its recent volcanic activities.
 So visitors and hikers only admire it from afar.
 Stay tuned with Phivolcs to know when it will be accessible to hikers again.

-However, before it was closed to the public, some have been to the summit crater and successfully conquered it.
+However, before it was closed to the public, some had been to the summit crater and successfully conquered it.
 These hikers said the trail they’ve been to is composed of forest, grasslands, lava flow rock formations.
 They climbed rocks and traversed a knife-edge-like part of the trail.